 I left in tears.
 I didn’t respond to the question.
 I did not want to go back and see him again, but I had to, so I put my hair in a bun, returned and signed the new client.

-National Women’s Equality Day, on August 26, celebrates women gaining the right to vote.
-I can’t believe our founding fathers left women out.
+It’s hard to believe our founding fathers left women out.
 Like they say in the musical “Hamilton,” if I met Thomas Jefferson, I would compel him to include women in the sequel.
 Even today, far too many women are left out of finance, whether they’re advisors or investors.

 I was brought up with the notion I could be anything I wanted to be — even president.
 I never felt like I had to compromise or that a profession like finance was too male.
 It never even occurred to me.
 My dad worked in finance, and I wanted to follow in his footsteps.